LaughingSun/cxx-regex-macros/README.md

 Common use under the standard MIT license.

-# this is only a placeholder and has no released implementation YET.
+### this is only a placeholder and has no released implementation YET.

+# Install

+Clone it, or download and unzip it to your favorite user (~/cxx-regex-macros) directory, cmake it, make it, install it (optional.)

+1. cd ~/cxx-regex-macros  # or to whereever you clone'd/unzipped it.
+2. cmake .                # don't forget the dot (period, fullstop, etc, etc, etc...)
+3. make
+4. make test              # optional
+5. make install           # also optional, but then you have to setup your bin and LD path stuff
+6. make dev-init          # only if you are debugging the pre-preprocessor itself

+# Command line / shell usage

 To use these you have seveal options:
 1. preprocess and output to an intermediate source file, then compile